ASUWebPlatforms/webspark-theme-renovation/README.md

 4. Copy the code inside a Drupal behavior

 4.1.
-Helper: Search for other existing examples in other components.
+Tip: Search for examples in other components to see how this is done.

 ### Push to repository

+If doing development in a team sandbox site, the following steps explain commiting your sandbox changes back to the main repository to create a pull request.

 1. Clone (if you did not do it yet) the theme repository https://github.com/ASUWebPlatforms/webspark-theme-renovation